ross-stockman/ross-stockman/README.md

 - 📫 How to reach me: Twitter: @rwstockman
 - 😄 Pronouns: He/Him
 - :house: Lives near Minneapolis, the above photo taken while visiting relatives in Phoenix
 - ⚡ Fun fact:  My profile icon is my dog 'Crush', adopted from Midwest Pug Rescue.
-I adopted him at age 5 and he lived to 15 1/2 years old.
 Anyone looking for a family pet, I highly recommend adopting rescues.
 There are many good pets out there looking for a place to call home.